debaghosh/debaghosh/README.md

 Hi :wave:, I am an undergraduate computer science engineering student from India!
 I am a self-taught developer working on frontend, backend web technologies and nowadays I am trying to learn android development. <br><br>
 Learning is my passion.
 Curiosity excites me! :smile::heart:

-#### Currently working on 🔭
-- ☑️ To complete 10 projects in [Javascript](https://github.com/debaghosh/Javascript-Projects)
-- ☑️ Trying to contribute more to Open Source

 #### Languages and Tools